lifo101/typeahead-bundle/README.md

 ```

 * Update your site twig template to initialize the typeahead javascript.
 There are two options here.
-    * In your template add the following twig function call:
+    * In your template add the following twig function call anywhere:

     ```
     {{ lifo_typeahead_init() }}